scrose/mlp-explorer/client/README.md

 The Explorer index is a metadata management tool for browsing and editing the MLP collection and viewing historic and corresponding repeat (modern) survey images.

-Accessible to Authenticated Users, the Mountain Legacy Explorer (MLE) Editor can be used to manage the digital assets and metadata of the MLP collection.
-Through the Editor, users can upload or delete images in the collection data store, add and update image metadata, as well as align and master historic and repeat digital photographs.
+Accessible to Authenticated Users, the Mountain Legacy Explorer (MLE) EditorView can be used to manage the digital assets and metadata of the MLP collection.
+Through the EditorView, users can upload or delete images in the collection data store, add and update image metadata, as well as align and master historic and repeat digital photographs.